-- You want to get your materials in an alternate format. - You want to change the format that we send you materials.
+- You want to get your materials in another language or an alternate format. - You want to change the language or format that we send you materials.

-If you need help understanding your plan materials, please contact MeridianComplete (Medicare-Medicaid Plan) Member Services at 1-855-323-4578 (TTY: 711).
-Hours are from 8 a.m. to 8 p.m., seven days a week.
+If you need help understanding your plan materials, please contact MeridianComplete Member Services at 1-855-323-4578 (TTY: 711).
+Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.